flaport/home/.build/readme.md

 ```
     sudo make all
 ```
-Note that all submodules will be automatically built by the [arch install script](../.install/arch_install)
+Note that all submodules will be automatically built and installed by the [arch install script](../.install/arch_install)

 ## Submodules